 In concert with the nationwide campaign “Change Your Clocks – Change Your Batteries,” the New Canaan Fire Department wants to remind everyone to change the batteries in your smoke detectors and CO alarms.

 “There is no greater tragedy than one that could have been prevented.”
-I cannot take credit for this statement, however, I could not agree more and the tragedy of home fires and the devastation they inflict is a perfect example.
-And when the prevention is as easy as installing and maintaining smoke detectors and carbon monoxide detectors it becomes more ironic.
+I can’t take credit for this statement however, I could not agree more and the tragedy of home fires with the devastation they create is a perfect example.
+When the prevention is as easy as installing and maintaining smoke detectors and carbon monoxide detectors, it becomes more ironic.

 Thanks to generous donations by New Canaan Fire Fighters Local 3224, free batteries will be offered to New Canaan residents (3 per household, please) at Fire Headquarters on Main Street from 9 a.m. to 5 p.m. on Saturday, March 7, 2020.
 Residents who are unable to change their own batteries may call fire headquarters at 203-594-3140 to arrange for firefighters to come to your residence for assistance.
 If anyone has any questions or concerns about smoke detector or carbon monoxide detectors or other fire safety topics, pleased contact the New Canaan Fire Marshal’s Office at 203-594-3030.